Nicholas van Rijn: Description

-In the Dominic Flandry novel A Plague of Masters, taking place centuries after van Rijn's death in the waning days of the Terran Empire, it is noted that van Rijn's adventures have by then entered deeply into the popular culture of humanity and become the staple of storytellers plying their trade in the marketplaces of more backward planets.
+In the Dominic Flandry novel A Plague of Masters, taking place centuries after van Rijn's death in the waning days of the Terran Empire, it is noted that van Rijn's adventures have entered deeply into the popular culture of humanity and become the staple of storytellers plying their trade in the marketplaces of more backward planets.

 Critical commentary

 Algis Budrys, reviewing Trader to the Stars, described van Rijn as "the boorish slob who makes unblushing use of his naked power, wallows in the sensual luxuries attendant on his commercial success and thus makes a splendid pulp hero".

 Origin of the name

-Anderson may have derived the name from the famous painter Rembrandt Harmenszoon van Rijn.
-Other famous van Rijns, however, have existed.
-The prefix van, unlike the German von, is not an indicator of nobility.
+Anderson was well read in the Viking Period and Medieval history of Denmark.
+During a civil war in 1372, one Nicolaus van Rin was involved in that country's first recorded use of gunpowder.
+He tried to smuggle a small barrel each of sulphur and saltpetre to King Valdemar's troops but was caught and executed by a rebellious feudal lord in Ribe.